๐ŸงฌMolecular Biology

 Start Codon (AUG)

-• Codes for methionine, meaning every newly synthesized protein initially begins with this amino acid (though it may be removed later during processing)
+• Codes for methionine, meaning every newly synthesized protein initially begins with this amino acid (though it's often removed later during post-translational processing).

-• Reading frame establishment is critical—without AUG setting the correct frame, all downstream codons would be misread
+• Reading frame establishment is critical.
+Without AUG setting the correct frame, all downstream codons would be misread, producing a completely wrong amino acid sequence.

 Stop Codons (UAA, UAG, UGA)

-• Three stop codons terminate translation—UAA, UAG, and UGA do not code for any amino acid
+• Three stop codons terminate translation: UAA, UAG, and UGA.
+None of them code for any amino acid.

-Compare: Start codon (AUG) vs. Stop codons (UAA, UAG, UGA)—both serve as punctuation marks in translation, but AUG codes for an amino acid while stop codons do not.
-If an FRQ asks about translation fidelity, discuss how both boundaries must be correctly recognized.
+Compare: Start codon (AUG) vs. Stop codons (UAA, UAG, UGA).
+Both serve as punctuation marks in translation, but AUG codes for an amino acid while stop codons do not.
+If an exam question asks about translation fidelity, discuss how both boundaries must be correctly recognized.

 The Reading Frame and Its Consequences